A new matrix representation of the Maxwell equations based on the Riemann-Silberstein-Weber vector for a linear inhomogeneous medium: The new matrix representation of the Maxwell equations for a linear homogeneous medium

-the Helmholtz equation satisfied by each component of the electromagnetic field.
-Hereafter, we shall use the direct product notation to write the matrices in a shorter form wherever suitable.
-If $A$ is an $n \times n$ matrix and $B$ is an $m \times m$ matrix, then the direct product of $A$ and $B$, $A \otimes B$, is an $nm \times nm$ matrix given by
+Hereafter, we shall use the direct product notation to write the matrices in a shorter form wherever suitable (see Appendix A for the definition of the direct product of matrices).
+Then, in terms of the three Pauli matrices

-We shall denote the identity matrix and null matrix by ${\mbox{\boldmath $1$}}$ and ${\mbox{\boldmath $0$}}$, respectively, and the dimensions of these matrices should be clear from the context.